• Skip to primary navigation

 Instructions

-• Add the sweetcorn stock and cream to the vegetables and simmer for another 5 minutes.
-Add the parsley and season to taste then liquidise either in a blender or using a stick blender.
-If the soup is too thick, I add a dash of semi-skimmed milk.
+• Add the cream and simmer for another 5 minutes.
+Add the smoked paprika, season to taste, then blend to your preferred consistency.
+If the soup is too thick, add a little milk.

 Notes